memgraph/docs/cypher-manual/reading-existing-data.md

-There are cases when a user needs to find data that is connected by traversing a path of connections, but the user doesn't know how many connections need to be traversed. openCypher allows for designating patterns with *variable path lengths*.
+There are cases when a user needs to find data that is connected by traversing a path of connections, but the user doesn't know how many connections need to be traversed.
+Cypher allows for designating patterns with *variable path lengths*.
 Matching such a path is achieved by using the `*` (*asterisk*) symbol inside the edge element of a pattern.
 For example, traversing from `node1` to `node2` by following any number of connections in a single direction can be